 The hardware brought the whole space together, and I love the look on both the lowers and uppers.
 The pulls are all the 5″ Octo Pulls in soft brass from D. Lawless Hardware.
 They also carry a 3″ and a 3-3/4″ inch pull, if you’re looking for something a tad bit smaller.
 This post describes how I ordered and installed the new slow-close hinges and tips for installing cabinet hardware.

-I’m super pleased with the results of my refaced cabinets and think it looks like an entirely new kitchen, for a fraction of the cost!
+I’m super pleased with the results of my refaced cabinets.
+It looks like an entirely new kitchen, for a fraction of the cost!

 Like it?
 Pin it.
 (Thank you!)